 The Coombs Site is unique in comparison to many other Ancestral Puebloan sites in the southwest.
 It is located near what is considered to be the border of the Ancestral Puebloan and Fremont cultures.
 The Fremont were a prehistoric group that occupied most of Utah during the same period as the Ancestral Puebloans.
 The result is a blending of traits or a prehistoric “melting pot” that is reflected in the artifacts recovered from this site, as well as in the architecture.
 Elements from other branches of the Ancestral Puebloan have been identified here, suggesting the presence of an extensive trade network.

 Opened to the public as a state park in 1970.

 Who were the Anasazi?

-Ancestral Puebloans were likely the descendants of an Archaic Desert culture known as the Basketmaker cultures.
+Ancestral Puebloans were likely the descendants of an Archaic Desert culture known as the Basketmaker culture.
 Some archaeologists claim they may have migrated from Mesoamerica.
 They eventually cultivated crops, and the primary products were corn, beans, squash, and cotton.
-They domesticated the turkey, and continued to gather wild plant foods and hunt game in order to supplement their diet.
+They domesticated the turkey and continued to gather wild plant foods and hunt game in order to supplement their diet.

 The Ancestral Puebloans are known for their extraordinary building techniques.
 From pit houses to multi-storied cliff dwellings, these structures remain a tribute to their outstanding architectural abilities.
 The Ancestral Puebloans were also highly skilled potters.
 Beautifully decorated pots, bowls, ladles, mugs, and other elaborate ceramic objects have been found in sites throughout the region.